Statistics of ranks, determinants and characteristic polynomials of rational matrices: Proof of Theorem

 Using Lemma~\ref{lem:aixi-Z n=2,3}, we see that this equation has at most $H^{o(1)}$ solutions if $\delta\ne 0$.
 Furthermore, if $\delta=0$, we can see that this equation has at most $O(H)$ solutions.
 Multiplying all bounds, we obtain

-For the case $k=0$ (which can only happen when $\delta=0$), we have that every $2\times 2$ submatrix of $A$ is singular.
+For the case $k=0$ (which can only happen when $\delta=0$), as we have mentioned above, we can assume that every $2\times 2$ submatrix of $A$ is singular.
 We recall that there are at most $H^{2+o(1)}$ ways to choose the matrix that is singular.
 We fix such a choice.
 Next, we consider the matrix which is singular.
-Therefore, from the determinant formula,
+Therefore,